The information in this post applies to residential tenancies in England and Wales.

 What is a Section 8?

-Before serving a section 8 notice, I would recommend reading through the various methods available on how to terminate a tenancy agreement– there are several options available, and there might be a more suitable option for you.
-Section 8’s can often be one of the most aggressive and complicated approaches.
+I can only recommend reading through the various methods you have available to terminate a tenancy agreement – there are several options to choose from, and there might be a more suitable option than serving a Section 8 (which is quite a heavy-handed approach, and comes with a whole host of potential legal implications).

 Section 8 Vs Section 21